-- Ribosome moves from the 5'-end to the 3'-end of mRNA - New aminoacyl-tRNA for next triplet codon appears in ribosomal A site - Facilitated by EF-Tu, EF-Ts & EF-G & requires GTP. - After the peptide bond has been formed, the ribosome moves to next triplet codon toward the 3'-end of the mRNA. = Translocation - This causes movement of the uncharged tRNA into the ribosomal E site and movement of the peptidyl-tRNA into the P site.
+- Ribosome moves from the 5'-end to the 3'-end of the mRNA that is being translated. - New aminoacyl-tRNA for next triplet codon appears in ribosomal A site is facilitated in by EF-Tu, EF-Ts & EF-G and requires GTP hydrolysis. - After the peptide bond has been formed, the ribosome moves to next triplet codon toward the 3'-end of the mRNA.
+This process is known as Translocation - This causes movement of the uncharged tRNA into the ribosomal E site and movement of the peptidyl-tRNA into the P site.